bermuda-sunfish/fonts/README.md

-# fonts
+# Fonts

-A collection of fonts
+A collection of commonly used fonts which are not available for installation using package managers.